-The Government-wide and Proprietary financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
+The Government-wide, and Proprietary Funds and Fiduciary Funds financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used, regardless of when the related cash flows take place.
 Property taxes are recognized as revenue in the year for which they are levied.
 Shared revenues are recognized when the provider government recognizes the liability to the County.
 Grants are recognized as revenues as soon as all eligibility requirements have been satisfied.
-Agency funds have no measurement focus, but use the accrual basis of accounting.

-The revenues and expenses of Proprietary Funds are classified as operating or nonoperating.
+The revenues and expenses of Proprietary Funds are classified as operating or non- operating.
 Operating revenues and expenses generally result from providing services in connection with a Proprietary Fund's primary operations.
 All other revenues and expenses are reported as non-operating.